 Now let’s talk about fidelity.

-You’ve probably heard the words “low-fidelity” and “high-fidelity” applied to interactive prototypes.
-They can mean different things depending who you talk to, but here are some definitions that make sense to us.
+You’ve probably heard the words “low-fidelity” and “high-fidelity” applied to interactive prototypes and wireframes.
+They can mean different things depending who you talk to, but here are some definitions that make sense to me.

 This might seem like overkill.
-In most cases it would be.
+In most cases it is.
 But sometimes high-fi is necessary.

 When is high-fidelity prototyping necessary?

 Different users require different levels of fidelity before they really get what’s going on.
-A low-fi prototype might be enough for the dev team to fully understand the designer’s intent, but the CEO might start to question the designer’s work ethic unless they present something that looks like an actual website or app.
+A low-fi prototype might be enough for the dev team to fully understand the UX designer’s intent, but a CEO new to the user-centered design process might start to question the design team’s work ethic unless they present something that looks like an actual website or app.
+I’ve seen this happen.

 Generally speaking, higher fidelity prototypes grab and hold users’ attention more effectively than low-fidelity.
 This is particularly true when conducting user testing.
 Most users can orient themselves in a prototype that looks like an actual website or app much more thoroughly than they can staring at a bunch of black and white boxes drawn on a screen.

-The key is finding the sweet spot that adequately addresses both the complexity of the interface being presented and the sophistication and imagination of the testing audience.
+The key is finding the sweet spot that adequately addresses both the complexity of the interface being presented and the sophistication and imagination of your testing audience.

 But if we’re doing high-fi prototypes, haven’t we already crossed into UI design territory?

 No. Regardless of how high your fi gets, you’re still only likely to be going high-fi for a segment of your overall project, not the whole enchilada.
 Not to say the UI folks can’t help with these high-fi prototypes – they can.
 They should!
-But that’s still not the UI phase.
+But that’s still not part of the UI phase.
 Only after all the user testing and UX tweaks are done can the UI team bring the full weight of their expertise to bear on the product as a whole.
+While some UI teams work in parallel to the UX, the finishing touches don’t happen until the UX is approved.

 If all you need is basic structure so your dev team and designers can get started, go with wireframes.
 If your product has complex use cases or novel user interactions and you need to test them, then make prototypes for just those sections.
 Fidelity should be just high enough to keep testers and stakeholders oriented and focused on what matters.